I’m sorry to say that I’ve always felt like most of the personal finance advice on the internet seems to be lacking in reality.

 Sad?
 Yes, it was.
 But, I’ve also realized that it was kind of stupid.

 You see, my credit card is an awesome source of extra income.
-I have the Barclaycard Rewards Mastercard (an easy card to get) which gives me 2 points for every dollar worth of groceries, gas and utilities that I put on the card.
+I have the Barclaycard Rewards Mastercard (which only requires Fair credit) which gives me 2 points for every dollar worth of groceries, gas and utilities that I put on the card.
 Plus, 1 points for every other dollar.
 And the points can be converted to real cash (1000 points = $10).

 Consider that the average family spends $1024.70/month on groceries, $368/month on gasoline and $163/month on utilities.
 Just those purchase alone add up to an extra $31.11 every month.
 So, by freezing my credit card in an ice block I was effectively reducing my take-home pay by $373/year, at a minimum.
 That’s just dumb.